 Like our operating systems, web browsers, and every other piece of software we use, router software isn’t perfect.
 The router’s firmware — essentially the software running on the router — may have security flaws.
 Router manufacturers may release firmware updates that fix such security holes, although they quickly discontinue support for most routers and move on to the next models.

-Unfortunately, most routers don’t have an auto-update feature like Windows and our web browsers do — you have to check your router manufacturer’s website for a firmware update and install it manually via the router’s web interface.
+Most newer routers have an auto-update feature like Windows and our web browsers do.
+However, if your router is a bit older, you may have to check your router manufacturer’s website for a firmware update and install it manually via the router’s web interface.
 Check to be sure your router has the latest available firmware installed.

 Change Default Login Credentials